Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma

 Similar results were obtained for different evolutionary parameters.
-The right of Figure \ref{fig2} shows that if the imitation strength and mutation rate are high enough ($s>=1$ and $\mu>=0.01$) cooperation rates are high as well (if $b-1>c_a$).
+The right of Figure \ref{fig:res1} shows that if the imitation strength and mutation rate are high enough ($s>=1$ and $\mu>=0.01$) cooperation rates are high as well (if $b-1>c_a$).
 There is also some decrease in cooperation towards high benefits/low arrangement costs.
-This decrease is reinforced for small mutation rates and high imitation strengths, resembling the effect of a high perception error.
+This decrease is reinforced for low mutation rates and high imitation strengths, resembling the effect of high perception error.

-Figure \ref{fig3a} shows the evolutionary process over time, averaged at each point in time across $1000$ runs.
-We showcased three scenarios with different values of the benefit $b$.
-If benefits are too low ($b=1.5$, left), strategies prevail that never cooperate and never or most rarely commit.
-Among them is R-, which would commit with good players, but can 'smartly' save the cost of arrangement in this environment.
-Entering an arrangement only makes sense if one can expect cooperation, which is not the case if there are only other R-, 0- and 0A players (which act like AllD).